For a year or so, I lived on the top floor of a fancy building in Portland’s Pearl District.1

 Because here’s the thing: across the hall from my front door was a closet, and that closet had a trash chute.
 This was extremely convenient.

 The recycling, on the other hand, was a sixteen-floor elevator ride down, and then you had to carry the recyclables, like, a hundred feet to the dumpster.
 This was extremely inconvenient.

 Now, look: I don’t hate the planet.
 I like the planet.
 I would very much like for it to continue to be habitable for human beings.

-But also, fuck changing out of pajama pants and putting on shoes just to get rid of a couple cardboard boxes, amirite?
+But also, who’s going to change out of pajama pants and put on shoes just to get rid of a couple cardboard boxes, amirite?

 I did make an effort — at least at first.
 But after a while, I rationalized it: There’s probably someone who sorts the trash anyways, right?
 I’m creating jobs!
 I’m a goddamned American hero!

 Eventually I just started taking out the boxes late at night in hopes I wouldn’t see anyone in the hallway.
 I’d be safe from judging eyes.
 Eyes that would see me stuffing recyclables into the trash chute like one of those people — you know the type — who drives a Hummer with vanity plates that say ERTHFKR and tosses styrofoam cups out the window like confetti in a parade.